croningp/Arduino-CommandHandler/README.md

 - Read all primary data types
 - Forging of string packet with multiple arguments of different primary type

-#### TODO

-- add link to Python-CommandHandler once done, in the demo file also

 #### Features and main difference with [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) and [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger)